rwilson504/Blogger/ado-copy-files-gcch/ado-copy-files-gcch.md

    * Type: **Blob Storage (Gen2)**
    * Name: `<<gcc-storage-account-name>>`
 2. Note the **subscription ID** (`<<gcc-subscription-id>>`) and **resource group name** for later use.
+3. Create a container within the storage acocunt.
+   * Name: <<gcc-storage-container-name>>

 ## Step 2 — Create a Managed Identity in GCC High